 States with an approved waiver receive the federal funds that would have been provided to their residents through premium tax subsidies and cost-sharing reductions as “pass through” funds to support the state innovations.

 On Dec.
-21, 2018 CHA joined with allied children’s organizations on a letter to CMS urging the administration to rescind its Oct.
-22 guidance, which gives states new flexibility under the waivers.
-The guidance loosens current guardrails related to the coverage, scope and affordability requirements under Section 1332.
+21, 2018 CHA joined with allied children’s organizations on a letter to CMS urging the administration to rescind Oct.
+22 guidance, which give states new flexibility under the waivers.
+The guidance would loosen current guardrails related to the coverage, scope and affordability requirements under Section 1332.